D mol

-D mol were a Montenegrin vocal group that represented their country in the 2019 Eurovision Song Contest in Tel Aviv.
+D mol were a Montenegrin vocal group that represented their country in the Eurovision Song Contest 2019.

-They were selected to represent Montenegro in the 2019 contest after winning the country's national selection, Montevizija.
+They were selected to represent Montenegro in the Eurovision Song Contest 2019 after winning the country's national selection, Montevizija.
 They performed their entry, "Heaven", in the first half of the first semi-final in Tel Aviv where they failed to qualify for the final.
 The group's name was originally spelt D-Moll but in early March 2019 it was confirmed as D mol.